hardefarogonondo/TSUPORT-rescue-drone/README.md

    ```

 The last three steps, together with sourcing your catkin **setup.bash** (`source ~/catkin_ws/devel/setup.bash`) should be repeated each time a new terminal window is open.
-You should now be ready to run the simulation using local or global planner.
+You should now be ready to run the simulation.

-### Local Planner (default, heavily flight tested)

 This section shows how to start the *local_planner* and use it for avoidance in mission or offboard mode.